Location – 816 46th Street, Edson, AB (Doug White Park)

 “A place to grow and connect with each other and the earth.”

-The 2018 gardening season is underway!
-Booking for the 2019 season will begin after this year’s harvest.
+The 2019 gardening season is underway!
+Booking for the 2019 season is open.
 Plots cost between $5 and $25, based on size.

 In response to growing demand for local food solidarity, the Edson Community Garden was opened in 2015.
 The Garden includes raised beds, compost heaps, a rainwater collection system, and an interpretive centre geared towards the engagement of youth in local permaculture.
 The mission of the Edson Community Garden is to: